Privacy and permission

 At the genetic centres all data is available because it is registered in the electronic patient record.
-The data is then sent to the WIV-ISP, where a small number of researchers, under the supervision of a physician, have access to the (encoded) data.
+The data is then sent to Sciensano, where a small number of researchers, under the supervision of a physician, have access to the (encoded) data.

 What measures are taken to protect the patient's privacy?